 The flexibility of Agile project management ensures that all work is dedicated to a single priority – to “satisfy customers through early and continuous delivery,”.
 As such, work reprioritization happens on the basis of customers’ feedback.
 This way, Agile project leaders' and team members’ efforts are focused on creating and delivering value at all times.
 The Waterfall approach, however, aims to deliver what was defined as a project scope before the work started.
 The prescriptive model can increase the risk of project failure or inability to cope with changing demands due to the team’s commitment to the defined scope.

 Agile teams face uncertainty with an adaptive attitude and respond to changes at every iteration.
 Agile team members are trusted to self-organize their work in the most optimal way and have a wide-open mind toward feedback which increases their accountability and ownership.
 As opposed to Waterfall teams that focus on personal performance, the Agile culture highlights the way work flows through the work system and analyzes it.
 Teams applying the Waterfall approach, on the other hand, are focused on their part of the work.
 A team member can only be engaged in the project scope definition or design phase, which limits team collaboration and synchronization.

 Waterfall projects take the traditional project management approach to planning, where fixed dates and fixed scope are the main drivers of progress.
 In contrast, planning in Agile project management remains flexible and adaptive to changes.
 While the step-by-step heavy planning can be beneficial to projects with a well-known scope, in the knowledge work domain, critical changes can emerge and will be addressed even at a later stage of the Agile project's advancement.

 Traditional vs. Agile planning process

 While both Agile and Waterfall aim at improving the way work is done, they support that mission differently.
-Let’s discuss what the benefits of the two are, and in what scenarios Agile works better than Waterfall and vice versa.
+Let’s discuss what the benefits of Agile and Waterfall are, and in what scenarios Agile works better than Waterfall and vice versa.